rayfranco/bourgeon/README.md

-## Note: Since `vue-cli` v3.0 is out in beta, there is no interest in keeping this repository alive, since all of `bourgeon` setup is now available natively.
-Therefore, this repository will be deprecated when `vue-cli` v3.0 is officially released.
-Until then, it will only be maintained.
+## Deprecated: Since `vue-cli` v3.0 is out, there is no interest in keeping this repository alive, since all of `bourgeon` setup is now available natively.
+Therefore, this repository is now deprecated.
+Thanks you all for this adventure.

 ![logo](template/src/assets/logo.png?raw=true)